 The State of Minnesota currently has interconnection process standards in effect to address the interconnection of distributed energy resources (DER) to the distribution grid.
 Under Minnesota Statute §216B.1611, cooperatives and municipals shall adopt an interconnection process that addresses the same issues as the interconnection process approved by the Minnesota Public Utilities Commission.
 The MN Interconnection Process (Interconnection Process or MIP) was developed by the Minnesota Municipal Utilities Association, working with STAR Energy Service LLC, and modified for use by Missouri River Energy Services (MRES) and its member municipal utilities (Local Utility).
-The MIP applies to any DER no larger than 10-megawatt (MW) AC interconnecting to and operating in parallel with the Local Utility's Distribution System.
-This interconnection process document is designed to be customer-centric when explaining the steps and details to interconnect DER systems to the distribution grid.
+The MIP applies to any DER no larger than 10-megawatt (MW) AC interconnection process document is designed to be customer-centric when explaining the steps and details to interconnect DER systems to the distribution grid.
 In addition, this process was designed to be consistent with the Rules for Compliance with the Federal Energy Regulatory Commission (FERC) that every Local Utility and MRES agreed to follow with respect to the responsibilities of the Local Utility and MRES under the Public Utility Regulatory Policies Act of 1978 (PURPA).